 Itinerary for Chamba

-Last but not least, let me quote an itinerary for a trip to Chamba and nearby region.
+Last but not least, let me quote an itinerary for a trip to Chamba and the nearby region.
 An ideal time to visit here would be 5-6 days because it is not just Chamba that you will go to.
 A trip to this region is only complete when you have covered Chamba as well as Dalhousie and Khajjiar.

 For the sake of the itinerary, I will assume Delhi as your starting point.
-If you were coming from a different city, only the journey on first and last day will be different, the rest of the details will still apply.
+If you were coming from a different city, only the journey on the first and last day will be different, the rest of the details will still apply.

 - Delhi to Chamba – Day 1